-The standard cooling solution used on the BXT7059 and BXTS7059 SHBs enables placement of option cards approximately 2.15" (54.61mm) away from the top component side of the SHB.
+The standard cooling solution used on the JXT6966 and JXTS6966 SHBs enables placement of option cards approximately 2.75" (69.85mm) away from the top component side of the SHB.
 Contact Trenton for a system engineering consultation if your application needs a lower profile cooling solution.
 The SHB's overall dimensions are 13.330" (33.858cm) L x 4.976" (12.639cm) H. The relative PICMG 1.3 SHB height off the backplane is the same as a PICMG 1.0 SBC due to the shorter PCI Express backplane connectors.

-Board Stiffener Bars & Backer Plate
+Board Stiffener Bars

-The two stiffener bars and backer plate on the bottom side of the SHB maximize system integrity by ensuring proper SHB alignment within the card guides of a computer chassis.
-The stiffeners and backer plate provide reliable SHB operation by protecting sensitive board components from mechanical damage and assist in the safe insertion and removal of the SHB from the system.
+The two stiffener bars located on the back of the SHB maximize system integrity by ensuring proper SHB alignment within the card guides of a computer chassis.
+The stiffeners provide reliable SHB operation by protecting sensitive board components from mechanical damage and assist in the safe insertion and removal of the SHB from the system.